adith104/Portfolio_site/content/pages/index.md

         title: Software Engineer (AI and Cloud)
         subtitle: Rheem Manufacturing May 2024-Present
         text: >+

-          At Rheem, I deployed and managed a scalable Elasticsearch and Kibana stack on EC2 for visualizing IoT data.
-I developed REST APIs using FastAPI for querying large datasets and integrated AWS S3 for real-time data ingestion, optimizing insights for connected devices.
+          At Rheem Manufacturing, I developed Python-based RESTful APIs using FastAPI—serving over 10,000 daily requests—and implemented a self-managed Elasticsearch stack, boosting data retrieval speed by 40%.
+My contributions were integral to driving projects into production, including real-time analytics pipelines that integrated AWS S3 for large-scale data ingestion and enhanced insights for connected devices.

         actions: []
         elementId: null